xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-02-22-i-thought-youd-be-here-too-fundraiser-at-the-tote.md

   </a>
 </div>

 Waxman, a Naarm experimental post-hardcore 3-piece, started their set with no guitarist to be seen, holding their own with only bass and drums.
 Arriving late, their guitairist quickly set up and joined them to play as a full band.
 All three members shared the responisbility of vocals, adding further complexity and detail to the act.
-Their sound was thick and intricate, reminding me of Converge in some aspects.
+Their sound was thick, noisy, and intricate, reminding me of Converge in some ways.

 ![waxman](/images/waxman1.JPG)